-(2) Consists of outstanding non-qualified stock option grants to two of the Company's current senior management level employees, Vern Hanzlik and Peter Goepfrich on November 26, 2012 and May 18, 2015, the respective first days of employment with Qumu.
+(2) Consists of outstanding non-qualified stock option grants on November 26, 2012 and May 18, 2015 to Vern Hanzlik, the Company's President and Chief Executive Officer, and Peter Goepfrich, the Company's former Chief Financial Officer, on the respective start dates of their employment with Qumu.
 The stock options were granted outside of the Company's current equity incentive plan, the 2007 Stock Incentive Plan, as "inducement awards" pursuant to Nasdaq Listing Rule 4350(i)(1)(A)(iv).
 The options have an exercise price equal to the closing price of the Company's common stock as reported by the Nasdaq Stock Market on the grant dates, vest in four equal installments on each of the first four anniversaries of the date of grant, and have a term of seven years.
 In other respects, the options were structured to mirror the terms of options granted under the Company's 2007 Stock Incentive Plan and are subject to a stock option plan and agreement entered into by and between the Company and each employee.